gphat/bullfinch/docs/JDBCWorker.md

                 // The number of times to reconnect before giving up "retry_attempts": 5
                 "options"  : {
+                    // Requests older than this will be ignored "default_process_by_ttl" : "PT300S",
                     // JDBC connection information
                     "connection" : {
                         "driver" : "com.mysql.jdbc.Driver",